Certora/Documentation/docs/user-guide/invariants.rst

    :cvlobject: nonExistTeamHasNoPlayers
    :caption: :clink:`nonExistTeamHasNoPlayers without preserved block</CVLByExample/Teams/NoPreserved.spec>`

-Running this rule, the Prover will find the following violation.
+Running this rule, the Prover will find the following violation, which you can see in this rule report `nonExistTeamHasNoPlayers violation report`_.
 The function called is :solidity:`changeLeader(address(0))`, changing the leader from address :solidity:`a` (where :solidity:`a` is not zero) to zero.
 Before the call :solidity:`address(0)` is a member of team :solidity:`i`, where :solidity:`i > 0`.
 After the call the left hand side of the invariant condition holds true: :cvl:`i != 0 && leaderOf(i) == 0`.
 But the right hand side